Steering Rack Spacer

 To align the bars along the sides of the car I was able to measure from the top of each fuel tank side pod at the front and the rear.
 Measuring out 16mm at the rear and 20mm at the front gave me two parallel bars spaced at 1680mm.
 The two tanks have a taper to the front of 4mm per side.
 Not the end of the world, just worth noting.

 The position of the rear of the steel angle was also checked to the upper heim joint bolt marked "D" below.
 I chose this point as it was a critical and accessible main mount position that should be correct on both sides of the chassis.
 This suspension point lined up very well left (550mm) to right (549mm).
 Dimensions were also taken from the inside of the tanks, as above a good result here.
-This reinforces the position of the steel angles with the centerline of the chassis.
-The centerline lines up with the RH inside edge of the alloy tunnel tube, pretty good really.
+This reinforces the position of the steel angles with the center line of the chassis.
+The center line lines up with the RH inside edge of the alloy tunnel tube, pretty good really.

 Checking that the angles were perpendicular to the rear cross member resulted in a good pass result also.
 The front face of the chassis (face between A & B) is also perpendicular (within a few mm) to the steel angles.
 Basically the front face and rear "horseshoe" are parallel which is great.